afri-bit/attentive-ai/docs/system/architecture/System-Architecture/index.md

 </div>
 <br/>

-The main information, that will be retreived from the vehicle, are the location of the vehicle and vehicle speed.
+The primary information retrieved from the vehicle includes its location and speed.

 * Vehicle Location
-  With vehicle location, the conversation agent will gather information from surrounding area to start a conversation with the driver.
-The conversation can be a form of knowledgeful question, such as question about famous / historic building from the surrounding area, or any other interesting topic about specific area.
+  Using the vehicle's location, the conversational agent will gather information about the surrounding area to initiate a conversation with the driver.
+This interaction can involve insightful questions about famous or historic buildings nearby or any other interesting topics related to the specific area.

 * Vehicle Speed
-  This information will determine the minimum limit of vehicle speed to activate the conversation agent.
+  This data will be used to set the minimum speed threshold required to activate the conversational agent.